 top of page

-To understand the unique and diverse worlds of people on the autism spectrum and support their health through genomics across research, clinical care, education, and community engagement.
+PRISMA is a multidisciplinary initiative at the University of Alberta integrating research, education, clinical care, and community engagement to advance precision medicine in autism and other neurodevelopmental conditions.
+We aim to understand the unique and diverse worlds of individuals on the autism spectrum and with neurodevelopmental conditions, and to support their health through genomics across research, clinical care, education, and community engagement.

-Dr. Daniel Moreno De Luca - Director of PRISMA Research Group
+Daniel Moreno De Luca , Director of PRISMA -PRISMA Research Group

 Daniel Moreno De Luca, MD, MS